Albert Huggins

-Albert Huggins Jr. (born June 27, 1997) is an American professional football nose tackle.
-After playing college football for Clemson, he was signed by the Houston Texans as an undrafted free agent in 2019.
-He has also been a member of the Philadelphia Eagles, New England Patriots, Detroit Lions, Minnesota Vikings, New Orleans Saints, Atlanta Falcons, and Dallas Cowboys.
+Albert Huggins Jr. (born June 27, 1997) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+After playing college football for the Clemson Tigers, he was signed by the Houston Texans as an undrafted free agent in 2019.
+He was also a member of the Philadelphia Eagles, New England Patriots, Detroit Lions, Minnesota Vikings, New Orleans Saints, Atlanta Falcons, Dallas Cowboys, and St. Louis Battlehawks.